aliibrahimyilmaz/finance/README.md

 # finance
 Financial Applications
-Transactions are the basic data source in finance.
-Behaviour of Account Spendings and Earnings are investigated.
+Transactions are the basic data source in finance Behaviour of Customer Spendings and Earnings are investigated Anonymized Bank Transactions are used
-Transaction Categorization and Financial Prognose are the main focus.
-Time Series Analysis (ARIMA, SARIMAX, Holt-Winters) LSTM, Neural Network
+Transaction Categorization and Financial Prognose are the main focus Time Series Analysis (ARIMA, SARIMAX, Holt-Winters) LSTM, Neural Network
-Pandas, TensorFlow, ScikitLearn, Pytorch
+Applications of Pandas, TensorFlow, ScikitLearn, Pytorch